 Degrees and Certifications:

 Kyle Holmes is an educator, director, playwright and member of The Dramatists Guild of America.
-As the Director of Theatre Arts at Granite Bay High School for the past nine seasons, he has produced and directed over twenty main stage productions, and his students have gone on to create art in Los Angeles, New York City, Ashland, Oregon, and across the United States.
+As the Director of Theatre Arts at Granite Bay High School for the past ten seasons, he has produced and directed over twenty main stage productions, and his students have gone on to create art in Los Angeles, New York City, Ashland, Oregon, and across the United States.

 An alumni of Union Mine High School in El Dorado County, Holmes studied theatre at the University of California, Irvine for several years before finishing his Bachelor of Arts degree in English at the University of California, Davis.
 He continued studying at UC Davis and received his single-subject teaching credential in English and his Master of Arts degree in Education where his research focused on student writing and the metacognative process.